Forget the politics, Sony executives say North Korea comedy 'desperately unfunny'

 Taylor and other executives agreed that the first half hour of the film, which features a satirical interview with hip-hop artist Eminem, was amusing but was later overshadowed by "realistic violence that would be shocking in a horror movie".

 Staff in Holland said the film was "unbalanced," and a French executive said the film went too far.
-"Seth Rogen's humor doesn't really translate," the executive said.
+"Seth Rogen's humour doesn't really translate," the executive said.

 South Korean colleagues raised concerns over the potential political issues and inaccuracies in the North Korean accents used in the film, and said the leading actors were "weak".